winitzki/sofp/sofp-src/README.md

 The video tutorials covered both the theory and the practice of functional programming, with the goal of building theoretical foundations that are valuable to practitioners.

+At this time, the video tutorials are obsolete since the book has covered all their material and much more.
+Some notations in the video tutorials have been changed in the book.

+The material below is kept for reference only.
+Refer to the book for current status.

 ## Scope of the tutorial series

 **Applied functional type theory** (AFTT) is what I call the area of computer science that should serve the needs of functional programmers who are working as software engineers.